 Getting discovered is one of the hardest obstacles bands have to overcome.
-And this of course comes before reaping any decent reward.
+And this, of course, comes before reaping any decent reward.
 Once they managed to get noticed and set up some remuneration, the rule is relatively simple: Size matters.
 The more you sell, the more you will be able to cash in, even if the sales channels by themselves do not pay much.

 To get there, bands have several options and choices.
 Like signing record deals with labels, hooking up to streaming services, using distributors as sales channels, using PRs, getting with review blogs to get noticed – you name it.
 These choices will get them a return that is more or less juicy, depending on the deal they go for.
-But this is stuff of another post I will write for sure.
+But this is the stuff of another post I will write for sure.

 Now, there is a smattering of real rock stars out there, making friggin’ heaps of money and being able to build massive marketing machines to sustain themselves.
-But compared to the mean masses of bands and musicians in the world, these money printing machines are relatively few and far between.
+But compared to the mean masses of bands and musicians in the world, these money-printing machines are relatively few and far between.
 Not everyone is called Iron Maiden, buzzing around tour locations in Ed Force One with a band pilot to boot.
 Even if evil tongues say that Bruce Dickinson is no 747 captain.

 Panem et Circenses: Music to the people, right?